What is DfMA (and what does it mean for construction)?

 4. Reduced assembly cost

-Amid the energy crisis, high material costs and the need for ensure the health and safety of its workers, construction needs to find ways to save money.
-DfMA works to identify opportunities to save costs from the design stage through to production and assembly, without compromising on quality or reliability.
+Amid the energy crisis, high material costs and the need for ensure the health and safety of its workers, construction needs to find ways to save production costs.
+DfMA works to identify opportunities to save costs from the design stage through to the production process and assembly – without compromising on product quality or reliability.

 5. Greater safety

-Perhaps one of the most important advantages of adopting this design philosophy for construction firms is the reduction of health and safety risks.
-Removing construction activities with heavy machinery from the project site reduces the risk of injury that can be minimised in a controlled factory environment.
+Perhaps one of the most important advantages of adopting this design philosophy for built environment firms is the reduction of health and safety risks.
+Removing activities with heavy machinery from the project site reduces the risk of injury that can be minimised in a controlled factory environment.

 6. Improved sustainability (and reduced wastage)